300ZX Frame Bushing Repair

 My problem with the rear suspension was the right rear frame bushing deteriorated from dry rot and completely let loose.
 This is a major supporting point for the rear suspension and is largely responsible for holding everything together back there.
 Note that in the Nissan service manual they called this item a sub frame member insulator.

-Repairing the 300ZX frame bushing
+Repairing the 300ZX Frame Bushing

 I will include some pictures of what the z31 rear suspension looks like (below) on this type of car.
 But take my word for it this repair was completely necessary.
 The rear frame bushing looks very much like an engine mount with a steel retainer bonded to a large rubber bushing.